 Sign up for your favorite cruise line's newsletter!
 Most cruise lines have special sales, as well as offer discounts for previous guests, state residents, military personnel and special affiliations.

-Once you subscribe, you’ll receive notification whenever there is a special sale happening and you’ll never miss the opportunity to save on that cruise you’ve been day dreaming about!
+Once you subscribe, you'll receive notification whenever there is a special sale happening and you'll never miss the opportunity to save on that cruise you've been day dreaming about!
 This is one of the most important 12 Things to Know Before Your First Cruise!
+CLICK HERE for amazing deals on cruises through Expedia!

 3. What happens if there is an emergency (medical, family accident, etc.)?
 What steps do you take to get home quickly?

-Looking for more great cruise-related articles?
+Are you looking for more great cruise-related articles?

 - 7 Reasons Why You Should Go Snorkeling in Curacao